josvaler/cordova-facebook-login/README.md

 # cordova-facebook-login

 Hybrid Applications.
-No pluggin required.
+No cordova pluggin required, full compatible with Android and iOS.

+Based on library developed by Christophe Coenraets @ccoenraets